Important information about train travel from Bangkok to Sisaket (also written as Si Sa Ket):

 If you plan to travel in 2nd or 3rd class fan seats then you can normally buy your train tickets from Bangkok to Sisaket on the day of travel.
 However, if plan to travel on one of sprinter services or buy a 1st or 2nd Class A/C Sleeper Seat then you may have difficulty buy a ticket on the day of travel depending on the time of year.
 The better seats sell out early.
 Train travel is relatively cheap in Thailand and they popular amongst Thai travellers as well as foreign visitors.

-Ticket Prices to Sisaket
+Ticket Prices from Bangkok to Sisaket

 If you buy your train tickets online the cost is 250 to 300 THB more than buying them at a train station in Thailand.